 A monofocal lens is the most common type of implant used for lens surgery.
 It provides clear vision at one focal point.
-The power can be selected so you can see fairly clearly in the distance or up close, but you will not be able to see both at the same time in the same eye.
-You may choose the following:
+This means that the lens focus the light at one point only.
+So the lens power can be selected to see clearly in the distance or up close, but you will not be able to see both far and near in that eye.
+There are three basic options for monofocal lenses:

 - Both eyes are set to see at distance.
 You will need glasses to correct astigmatism and any other residual focusing problem, if present.
 You will need glasses in order to read or see a computer screen at all times.